olssonsten/mcp-redmine/README.md

-# MCP Redmine
+# MCP Redmine (Active Fork)

 **Status: Works great and is in daily use without any known bugs.**

-**Status2: I just added the package to PyPI and updated the usage instructions.
-Please report any issues :)**
+**Fork Notice: This is an active fork of [runekaagaard/mcp-redmine](https://github.com/runekaagaard/mcp-redmine) maintained to ensure stability and availability when upstream development is limited.**

 Let Claude be your Redmine assistant!
 MCP Redmine connects Claude Desktop to your Redmine instance, allowing it to: